Here are some of the best bass lures for tried-and-true consistency.

 Rapala Ultra Light Crank

 Forget larger lures.
 The 1.5-inch Rapala Ultra Light Crankbait is a perfect baitfish imitator that can sink to the bottom of many a bass-ridden river or stream late in the season.
+It's great for open water use.
 That it comes from one of the most noted lure manufacturers in the world only sweetens the deal.

 Southern Lure Scum Dog

 You have to add a frog to your tackle box, and the Scum Dog might be the best of the bunch.